The Importance of a Holistic Approach

 3. Co-develop a solution with an existing partner.

-Don't Rely on a Vendor's Project Manager
+Don't Rely Solely on a Vendor's Project Manager

 Do Rely on a Vendor's Solution/Product Architect